3 Min ReadAugust 22, 2024

 More than two-thirds of younger shoppers — those under 40 who identify as Gen Z or young millennials — said they had a fixed budget.
 Closer to half of shoppers over 40 said they were flexible with their budget.
 Older buyers may simply have more disposable income or savings to allocate toward a car purchase.

-Flexible Shoppers Are Less Likely to Share Their Budget
+Flexible Shoppers Are Less Likely To Share Their Budget

 Now, not every car shopper is willing to reveal their budget to the salesperson for a variety of reasons.
 It turns out that those with a pretty fixed budget were more likely to share.
 Nearly 85% of shoppers with a fixed budget, regardless of generation, said they provided the dealership’s salesperson with some details about how much they were comfortable spending on a car.